TurakhiaLab/ROADIES/README.md

 ### Modes of operation

-ROADIES supports multiple modes of operation (fast, balanced, accurate) by controlling the accuracy-runtime tradeoff depending on the user requirement.

 - **Accurate-Mode**: This is the default mode of operation and is preferred for accuracy-critical usecases.
 Here, Tree building stage will be governed by IQTREE.
 - **Fast-Mode**: This mode of operation is preferred for achieving faster results, for runtime-critical usecases.
 Here, MSA and Tree building stage is performed by MashTree.
 - **Balanced-Mode**: This mode of operation is preferred where user wants an optimal runtime vs accuracy tradeoff.
 Here, Tree building stage is performed using FastTree.

-In addition to the above parameters in the YAML file, these modes of operation can be optionally modified using command line arguments, mentioned in the below section.
+In addition to the above parameters in the YAML file, these modes of operation can be optionally modified using command line arguments, mentioned in the quick start section.

 ### <a name="run"></a> Step 2: Running the pipeline

-Once the required installations are completed and the pipeline is configured, execute the following command:
+Once the required installations are completed and the parameter is configured, execute the following command:

 ```
 python workflow/scripts/converge.py --cores [number of cores]